This page is the original source of this review, though you may also find it on Amazon or other sites.

 This book consists of 25 chapters and an epilogue, occupying 288 pages.
 The book covers the first two years of this amazing partnership.

 Ms. Charleson has many talents and excels in many areas.
 She completed that rigorous SAR training, and, for example, she's a flight instructor who teaches advanced courses.
 But we can't all be great at everything.
 She's not a great writer.
 She is, however, a passable writer with something important to talk about.
 To me, that beats a great writer with nothing in particular to say.

+I've read many dog-related books in my time.
+This was the first one I've seen on SAR, and it's told from a personal, almost intimate point of view.
+If you're looking for a flawlessly written work of non-fiction, this isn't it.
 But if you'd like an insider's view of those brave people and dogs who give so generously to help find missing adults and children, this is it.
 If you've seen SAR teams and wondered who these people and dogs are, or what it takes to do what they do, this book is for you.